Connect with others who understand.

 Written by Sarah Winfrey

 Many MyEczemaTeam members report experiencing eczema symptoms in, on, or around their ears.
-Dry, scaly, itchy ears can be uncomfortable and frustrating to deal with.
-However, there are ways of treating ear eczema, including systemic treatments and at-home care.
-If you develop eczema on your ears, talk to your doctor about the best way to manage it.
+Dry, scaly, and itchy ears that weep or crack can be very uncomfortable and frustrating.
+Fortunately, there are ways of treating ear eczema, including both medical treatments and ear eczema treatments at home.
+If you develop eczema on your ears, be sure to talk to your doctor about the best way to manage it.

 Understanding Ear Eczema and Its Symptoms

-Eczema can also appear in different parts of the ear and its structures, including the:
+Eczema can appear anywhere on the body, including in different parts of the ear:

-• Pinna — The entire external ear, including the lobe and cartilage
+• Pinna — The outer ear, including the lobe and cartilage

 • Meatus — The opening of the ear

-• External auditory canal — The ear canal, which comprises bone and skin and leads to the eardrum
+• External auditory canal — The ear canal, which is made up of bone and skin and leads to the eardrum

 • Tympanic membrane — The eardrum

-According to the National Eczema Society, eczema commonly affects the back of the ear, the folds of the ears, and the site where the face joins with the ear.
-One MyEczemaTeam member shared that they “get eczema inside of my nose, in my ears, and behind my ears.”
+Eczema can affect areas around the ear, including the back of the ear, the folds of the ears, and where the face meets the ear.
+Eczema behind the ears is also common.
+One MyEczemaTeam member shared, “I get eczema inside my nose, in my ears, and behind my ears.”

 Atopic Dermatitis